 Applying for Financial Assistance

 If outside financial assistance is not available, we will automatically apply a financial assistance discount to your bill based on your reported income level.
+To qualify, you may need to provide us with documentation such as paycheck stubs, a W-2 form, or other kinds of paperwork related to your income.
+If you’re not able to share this information, you may not receive financial assistance.

 For more information, see the DUHS financial assistance summary and application form.
 You can download the documents here:

-- DUHS Financial Assistance Summary - English (PDF, 180 KB)
+• DUHS Financial Assistance Summary - English

 To obtain the full version of the DUHS Financial Assistance Self-Pay Collections policies, send a request in writing to: